rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 ## Deploy First ROSA Cluster

-* Define the prerequisites for install the ROSA cluster
+* Define the prerequisites to install the ROSA cluster

 ```sh
  export VERSION=4.11.36 \